Fastumkj/it-support-using-gen-ai/it-support-co-pilot/data/knowledge_base/hardware_fix.md

 ## Keyboard Keys Not Working

 If individual keys fail, check for physical debris.
 If the entire keyboard is non-responsive, check if the laptop is in "Tablet Mode" or if external input devices are interfering.

+## Any Hardware Missing

+Kindly contact Kah Jyun for the best solutions.
+You can reach out to him on LinkedIn: 'Pung Kah Jyun', GitHub: 'FastumKJ' as soon as possible.